ylm-py/docs/docs/Object-Storage/what-is.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Create a Document
+# What is S3 compatible Object Storage?

 Documents are **groups of pages** connected through: